ordina-jworks/ordina-jworks.github.io/_posts/2016-07-20-Automation-testing-with-postman.md

 ~~~~

 ### Summary
-In this tutorial we saw how to
+In this tutorial we saw how to create a request and a test.
+We saw how to create a collection and how to run it with the collection runnner and Newman.
-I hope you will have as much fun as I do while writing your Integration test!
-If you have questions don't hesitate, I will try to answer them as
+I hope you enjoyed this tutorial and if you have any question feel free.

 ### Useful links
 - [Importing Swagger files](https://www.getpostman.com/docs/importing_swagger){:target="_blank"}